 We understand that the timing of grant-funded activities may slip due to circumstances beyond your control.
 In these cases, we will aim to be as flexible as possible with regards to the postponement or cancellation of activities.
 If costs have already been incurred and cannot be recovered, these costs can still be claimed under your grant.

 We expect grantees to act as responsible employers during the current crisis situation and honour contracts with self-employed persons wherever possible.
 Where it is not possible to continue delivery of the grant-funded activity, grantees should apply to ‘Support for Businesses under the Coronavirus Job Retention Scheme’ in relation to covering salary costs.
 All UK employers will be able to access support to continue paying part of their employees’ salary for those employees that would otherwise have been laid off during this crisis.
 Find out how to access the scheme

 You may have ideas for different ways to deliver activities during this period (e.g. online instead of in person) which may still achieve your grant outcomes.
 If you have any proposals of this type, please get in touch with your Grants Manager to discuss.

-We are currently assessing applications received under the recent Historic Environment Support Fund which closed on 30 April 2020, but it it is possible that decisions on this round will be delayed due to the impact of the COVID-19 crisis.
-The current Historic Environment Repair Grant round will be remain open until the next application deadline on 31 December 2020.
+The current Historic Environment Support Fund round will remain open until the next application deadline on 30 November 2020 and the Historic Environment Repair Grant round will remain open until the next application deadline on 31 December 2020.
 Please see more information on how to apply.